 The term "cornflower blue" is greatly over used.
 If you're a gardener, you know what the color refers to.
 Otherwise, I would best describe it as the deepest blue in a clear sky.
 This is the most valued color in sapphire.
 Lighter stones lose value quickly, deeper blues less so.
 Deep, royal blue gems are quite valuable, until they get too dark.

 For fancy colored sapphires, no one location stands out.
 Here, value has more to do with personal preference, as just about all shades of color are available and worth about the same.
 Hot pink sapphire, which is in high demand, is an exception.

 If you get blue sapphires for faceting, you'll find the color isn't usually consistent all the way through.
 Dichroism, with one direction green, is common.
 Those gems must be oriented for color, regardless of the yield.
-Most sapphire stones also show zoning, for which you'll need to account.
+Most sapphire stones also show unintentional color zoning, for which you'll need to account.
 It takes a lot of experience to adjust for both dichroism and zoning.

 Donald Clark, CSM IMG

 Sapphire Value, Price, and Jewelry Information

 Gem Origin Opinions: When Gemology Labs Agree to Disagree on Sapphire Origins

 Dealers at Tucson Gem Show Confirm Increasing Demand for Montana Sapphires

 Carving Techniques for Handling Inclusions in Transparent Gems